When I run python in a Linux environment, I get the error "SyntaxError: Non-ASCII character '\xe3' in file…" error.

-This is resolved by adding only one line to the first line of python's .py file.
+This can be solved by simply adding a line to the beginning of the .py file.

-Uploaded and executed python file created in windows environment to Linux environment.
+I uploaded a python file created in the windows environment to the Linux environment and ran it.

 SyntaxError: Non-ASCII character '\xe3' in file /●●●/owner.py on line 15, but no encoding declared; see http://www.python.org/peps/pep-0263.html for details